 Covering the inner surface of the uterus is the endometrium.
 The endometrium can be forced into the uterine muscle resulting in pain.
 This is called adenomyosis and usually cause painful menstruation in women.

 If you are already in your 40’s and have children, it’s possible your painful period are due to adenomyosis.
-Risk factors are childbirth and cesarean section.
+Risk factors are childbirth and cesarean section or other surgery to the womb.

 5. Vaginal infections

-Pelvic inflammatory disease is a consequence of poorly treated vaginal infections.
-Women with vaginal infections are prone to experience irregular menstrual bleeding with lower tummy pain.
+Pelvic inflammatory disease is a consequence of poorly treated vaginal or sexually transmitted infections.
+Women with vaginal or pelvic infections are prone to experience irregular menstrual bleeding with lower tummy pain.